meshcloud/meshcloud-docs/docs/meshstack.platform-location.md

 ### Project-level

-Customers can crate [Projects](meshcloud.project.md) that use the Locations available to their Customer account.
+Customers can create [Projects](meshcloud.project.md) that use the Locations available to their Customer account.
-Configuring the locations avaiable to a project is typically restricted to users with the [Customer Admin Role](meshcloud.roles.md), providing a further level of possible delegation.
+Configuring the locations available to a project is typically restricted to users with the [Customer Admin Role](meshcloud.roles.md), providing a further level of possible delegation.